Corrosion Control Coatings can stop the development (or further development) of crevice corrosion and pack rust in joints and connections.

 CSC Services can now carry out repair and coatings work offsite.
 Structures, pipes or equipment of up to 3m wide can be forklifted in and out of the CSC Services specialist unit, and a range of coatings applied.

-CSC Services recently completed a job for Hartlepool Power Station to repair and coat Ferrous Sulphate Tank Lids and Steel Walkway gratings.
+CSC Services recently completed a job for Hartlepool Power Station to repair and coat Ferrous Sulphate Tank Lids and Steel Walkway gratings for EDF Energy.
 The tank lids and walkway gratings were transported from Hartlepool Power Station to the CSC Services work unit for the refurbishment work as part of a plant upgrade.
 A marine grade coating system was applied to protect against chloride attack at the coastal location of the power station.
 Read more about this project here.

 CSC Services provide refurbishment services and protective coatings to structures across the UK water sector, in nuclear power stations, public sector buildings such as hospitals and prison buildings, and across UK infrastructure including bridges, tunnels, culverts and sewers.
 For more specific information about the Corrosion control coating products CSC Services use, please e-mail firstname.lastname@example.org